 Vet bonding scheme

 The rural veterinarians voluntary bonding scheme supports graduate vets working in rural practices that focus on production animals.
-Applications open in February each year.
+The next application round will be in August 2017.
 Learn more about the scheme, eligibility criteria and how to apply.

 About the scheme

 To help ease the shortage of rural veterinarians working with production animals, MPI set up the Voluntary Bonding Scheme for veterinarians.
 The scheme aims to attract and retain graduate vets into rural practice.
 It provides a payment to recently graduated vets who work in an eligible practice with a primary focus in production animals.